-Daman two day itinerary will not only help you visit the best places in town but will also ensure that your 2 days are utilized well.
-It will prove handy for people who are in Daman for a quick visit and need the most relaxing and refreshing experience.
+Daman two day itinerary will not only help you visit the best places in town but will also ensure that your 2 days are utilised well.
+It will prove handy for people who are in Daman for a quick visit and need to relax.

 |Daman has two main parts – Nani Daman and Moti Daman.
 The attractions are spread over these parts.
 Nani Daman and Moti Daman are connected by road and ferry services.|

 The following is a daily slot wise breakdown of the Daman two Day Itinerary.

 Day 1 of your Daman two-day itinerary should include a visit to a beach, exploring the forts and some shopping.